 Dashboard / Map Management

 The dashboard allows you to not only manage things like markers available to an API implementation but also which license you want associated it with a particular implentation.
-With a single change in the dashboard you can move from Google to Bing to Mapquest and then back again.
+With a single change in the dashboard you can move from Google to Bing to Leaflet and then back again.

 When the API is linked up with a project maps can be saved and grouped and accessed through our dashboard.
 Groups can be created and removed, or made secure.
 Developers then have the capability to request and list maps based on groups.

 See below for the basic code to get the editor into your app.
-While it is not necessary to use the API, you can procure a project id from admin.scribblemaps.com which will allow you to set markers, define licenses, and also create and modify map management groups.
+While it is not necessary to use the API, you can procure a project id from manage.scribblemaps.com which will allow you to set markers, define licenses, and also create and modify map management groups.
 Using the API anonymously will save maps globally, however, you are not required to save data to our system and it is possible to save map data directly to your own database.
 Check out our playground for all kinds of examples you can test.

 Built by Us, Improved by You